 This may be the surprise on my list but longtime readers know how much I adore Animal Kingdom.
 The park has only excelled in recent years, adding Pandora and nighttime entertainment (and additional hours) to its lineup.
 Animal Kingdom has a sense of exploration that is only matched by DisneySea and it’s environments are mesmerizing.
 I’ll acknowledge the large dinosaur (DinoLand) in the room and that the park could use a few more attractions.
 Even with those issues, Animal Kingdom is Disney’s most beautiful park stateside, both in terms of aesthetic and story.

 You can’t beat the classic.
 Well, this list proves you can but it is tough to do.
 Number 3 and 2 are so close on this list that I could be talked into switching them.
 Disneyland is absurd in the amount of attractions it offers in one of the smallest park footprints.
 There are well over 30 and, by this post next year, will be reaching 40.
 The counter-service food is great, the lands are iconic and full of charm.
 Disneyland still holds the best Fantasyland, crowded as it might be.
 Having Jungle Cruise, Indiana Jones Adventure, Big Thunder Mountain Railroad, Pirates of the Caribbean, Haunted Mansion, and Splash Mountain all within steps of each other is incredible and something that would seem foolish to build now.
 I haven’t even mentioned the spectacular nighttime entertainment with both Fantasmic! and fireworks in the park.
-2019 will be a very interesting year for the park as it’s set to open Star Wars: Galaxy’s Edge in June.
-Adding a spectacular land should be a benefit but will the major IP land detract from the park’s charm and theme?
-Disneyland does feel crowded with narrower walkways and more outdoor queues, and that will only get worse in 2019, but that doesn’t take away from the incredible attraction lineup, character and perfection of the original theme park.
+2019 has seen the addition of Galaxy’s Edge, a jaw dropping land with a great ride (and soon to be another).
+Despite the giant footprint, Galaxy’s Edge doesn’t really detract from Disneyland’s charm.
+Really the new addition is a large part why this has moved up to number two on the list.
+The park has the strongest attraction lineup in the world with a number of amazing lands.

 1. Tokyo DisneySea (Tokyo Disney Resort)